SSN-AUKUS: AUKUS

+United Kingdom

-Following an 18-month consultation starting in September 2021, the design was renamed SSN-AUKUS in March 2023 when Australia joined the programme and additional US technology was incorporated, both as part of the AUKUS agreement.
-The British Prime Minister Rishi Sunak announced in March 2023 that the UK would boost defence spending by additional £5 billion over two years, some of which would go towards funding "the next phase of the AUKUS submarine programme."
+The British Prime Minister Rishi Sunak announced in March 2023 that the UK would boost defence spending by an additional £5 billion over two years, some of which would go towards funding "the next phase of the AUKUS submarine programme."

-The first SSN-AUKUS class boat for the Royal Navy will commence construction in Barrow-in-Furness as early as the late 2020s and is expected to be operational as early as the late 2030s.
+The first SSN-AUKUS class boat for the Royal Navy will begin construction in Barrow-in-Furness by 2027 and is expected to be operational as early as the late 2030s.
 The Royal Navy boats will be built by BAE Systems.
 As of 2023, the workforce at Barrow-in-Furness was being expanded from 10,000 to 17,000 to support both the Dreadnought class program and the SSN-AUKUS class.

-The SSN-AUKUS class will be powered by a Rolls-Royce pressurised water reactor (PWR), manufactured at an expanded Rolls Royce Raynesway site in Derby.
-Australia is to invest A$4.6 billion (£2.4 billion) to allow the expansion of Rolls Royce's Derby site, and alongside funding from the UK Ministry of Defence, the site will double in size creating a further 1170 jobs needed to support the delivery of the Australian boats.

 In October 2023, the UK government announced a series of contracts with BAE Systems, Rolls-Royce and Babcock International, collectively worth £4 billion, to support the design and development of the submarine class up to 2028.
-These contracts will fund the finalization of the submarine design, as well as procure long-lead items for the first UK submarine.
+These contracts will fund the finalisation of the submarine design, as well as procure long-lead items for the first UK submarine. £3.95 billion of the award went to BAE Systems to cover development work to 2028, infrastructure investment at Barrow, investment in its supply chain and the recruitment of over 5,000 employees.